Territorial designation: Life peerages

 With the exception of royal peerages, which are often created without them, territorial designations are used with the creation of almost all baronies and viscountcies.
 For instance, the life peerage conferred (in 1992) on the former Prime Minister Margaret Thatcher was created as:Baroness Thatcher, of Kesteven in the County of Lincolnshire.The life peerage for former Prime Minister James Callaghan (in 1987) was created as:Baron Callaghan of Cardiff, of the City of Cardiff in the County of South Glamorgan.
 The part of the peerage before the comma is the actual title, and the part after the comma is the territorial designation.
-These peers should therefore be referred to as "The Baroness Thatcher" and "The Baron Callaghan of Cardiff": it is incorrect both to use part of the territorial designation as part of the title and to leave out part of the actual title; thus The Baroness Thatcher of Kesteven and The Lord Callaghan are incorrect, although the latter may be used informally.
+These peers should therefore be referred to as "The Baroness Thatcher" and "The Lord Callaghan of Cardiff": it is incorrect both to use part of the territorial designation as part of the title and to leave out part of the actual title; thus The Baroness Thatcher of Kesteven and The Lord Callaghan are incorrect, although the latter may be used informally.

 The place of the comma can be particularly important when dealing with peers with the same names.
 For instance, Baron Sainsbury refers to Alan Sainsbury who was Baron Sainsbury, of Drury Lane in the Borough of Holborn (created in 1962).
 This life peerage of Baron Sainsbury had been created and anyone else wanting to use this title would need to add a territorial designation in order to create a different peerage.
 Hence his son, John Sainsbury, was created (in 1989) as Baron Sainsbury of Preston Candover, of Preston Candover in the County of Hampshire, while his nephew, David Sainsbury, was created (in 1997) as Baron Sainsbury of Turville, of Turville in the County of Buckinghamshire.

 Hence the distinction needs to be made between different peers with similar or the same surnames so that there can be no confusion.
 This can be especially important if peers with similar names sit in the House of Lords at the same time, as seen in the distinction made between Baron Hunt (1966–98), Baron Hunt of Fawley (1973–87), Baron Hunt of Tanworth (1980-2008), Baron Hunt of Wirral (created in 1997), Baron Hunt of Kings Heath (created in 1997), and Baron Hunt of Chesterton (created in 2000).